MahatmaCrond/jscript-cmd-line-tool/README.md

 # Jscript-Decrypt-for-MacOS
-Port of a tool used to decode JScript.
+Port of a tool used to decode MS JScript.
 Useful for some Malware reverse engineering or random decoding of obfuscated Javascript.
+I did the port of this tool to MacOS, I didn't write the original implementation.
+Credit goes to: "MrBrownstone, mrbrownstone@ virtualconspiracy.com"

 Usage (single command line): ./srcdec < infile > < outfile > < -urldec | -htmldec > < -verbose > < -dumb >